 On a Bad Day in April led by Sanaz Ghajar

-A new work that features an impromptu dinner party at a gentrified Brooklyn apartment in a post vax 2021 world.
+A new musical that features an impromptu dinner party at a gentrified Brooklyn apartment in a post vax 2022 world.
 Throughout the dinner, the guests get trashed, forget where they are, and talk philosophy as they slip back through time.
 Through this work, Sanaz hopes to explore class and cultural amnesia from 2020 and the COVID-19 pandemic.

 West Charleston Zine led by Crystal Good and Amy Brooks & Hilarie Spangler of Cardinal Cross